-Based on the two-month operational test results at W385, LADWP plans to conduct a similar testing of W386.
+Based on the two-month operational test results at W385, LADWP plans to conduct a similar testing of W386 depending on the field conditions.
 LADWP has expanded hydrologic monitoring in the vicinity of wells W385 and W386 and is currently collecting baseline hydrologic data.
 Quarterly monitoring data are being compiled and reports are submitted to ICWD and CDFW.
 LADWP will prepare and submit a testing plan to Inyo County/Los Angeles Technical Group for consideration.
-The testing plan for W386 should include an expanded monitoring plan and trigger mechanism used during the W385 operational testing.
+The testing plan for W386 will include an expanded monitoring plan and trigger mechanism used during the W385 operational testing.